- Broomfield Solar Co-Op

 In 2016, the Broomfield City Council adopted the Broomfield Comprehensive Plan.
 Part of that plan for a sustainable future is to increase the amount of solar energy being used in Broomfield.

 Solar energy is renewable meaning that, unlike fossil fuels, it is not a finite resource of which the world will run out.
 While solar panels are unlikely to power a home or business on their own, adding solar panels to your home will reduce your electricity bill by supplying you with your own energy source.

 There are a number of advantages to joining a solar co-op.
 Not only are you given resources to help understand solar, but you also receive information about solar energy from a non-profit organization familiar with solar providers in the region.
 Another great reason is getting a group discount on solar energy installation.

 Learn more about joining today!

-To find out more information and to sign up for free, visit Solar United Neighbors.
+To find out more information, view a recording of the Solar 101 session, and to sign up for free, visit Solar United Neighbors.